craig-davis/craig-davis.github.io/_posts/2018-10-31-Jeep-XJ-Illuminated-Extended-Idle-Switch.markdown

     imglink: /img/posts/xj-extended-idle/0056-illuminated-switch.jpg
     caption: Both illumination and power indicator lighting
     instruction: |
         Here's the first try of the new hybrid switch.
-This is powering both the orange factory backlighting wire and the blue run source wire.
+This is powering both the orange factory backlighting wire and the purple run source wire.
 The black wire is grounded.

   - title: Mock on the benchtop
     img: /img/posts/xj-extended-idle/0058-wired-diagram.jpg